wwwouter/typed-knex/README.md

 > Goals:
 >
-> -   Be useful for 80% of the usecases, for the other 20% easily switch to lower-level Knex.js.
+> -   Be useful for 80% of the use cases, for the other 20% easily switch to lower-level Knex.js.
 > -   Be as concise a possible.
 > -   Mirror Knex.js as much a possible, with these exceptions:
 >     -   Don't use `this`.
 >     -   Be selective on what returns a `Promise` and what not.
-> -   Get the most the benefits of TypeScript: type-checking of parameters, typed results, rename refactorings.
+> -   Get the most of the benefits TypeScript provides: type-checking of parameters, typed results, rename refactorings.

 Install: